SAP-archive/teched2020-DT263/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the presentation and exercises for the SAP TechEd 2020 session DT263 - Agile Transition to SAP S/4HANA with SAP Solution Manager and Focused Build.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to how to efficiently manage your S/4HANA transition projects.
+Specific focus in this session lies on the usage of the SAP Readiness Check and automatically take over

 ## Requirements

-The requirements to follow the exercises in this repository are...
+There are no requirements other than sufficient internet access to execute the exercises.

 ## Exercises